Sunbird-Ed/sunbird-perf-tests/sunbird-platform/soaktest/soaktest-with-dnsname.md

 ----
 **JMX Script Details**

-Multple JMeter cluster are being used for this test.
+Multple JMeter clusters are being used for this test.
 APIs were grouped and ran from different cluster.
 Following are the cluster wise detailed details.

 - Cluster 1